gkessel/gkessel.github.io/about.markdown

 permalink: /about/
 ---

-Hello world!
-Welcome to my website, my name is Garen, I am an IT specialist and [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) enthusiast.
-This blog is where I will collect notes and record links of interest.
+Hello world :) Welcome to my blog!
+My name is Garen, I am an IT specialist with an interest in cybersecurity.
+Here I will track things I feel are useful or interesting.
 Thank you for visiting.